 We saw there were clear and effective processes for managing risks, issues and performance.
+Risk assessments had detailed action plans which were completed in a timely way to maintain and improve safety within the practice.

 Appropriate and accurate information

 Staff acted on appropriate and accurate information.